Choose another lake

 Location: Lake Milliken is located in Will County within the confines of the Des Plaines Conservation Area, 3 miles west of Wilmington off River Road and just minutes from Interstate 55.

 History and Status of the Sport Fishery: Due to the severity of the winter of 2013-14, Lake Milliken experienced a near-complete fish kill.
-Currently the lake is in a “recovery mode” which has involved an aggressive restocking program, coupled with restrictive harvest limits on selected species.
-Lake Milliken also receives catchable Rainbow Trout for the Spring season.
+Currently the lake is in a “recovery mode” which has involved an aggressive restocking and vegetation enhancement program.
+The sport fishery is evaluated through routine, periodic fish population surveys utilizing a DC-electrofishing boat (Spring) and trap nets (Fall).
+Other routine management activities include stocking catchable Rainbow Trout for the Spring trout season and removing nuisance Common Carp from the lake.

 No special mercury advisory or other contaminant-related consumption advisories pertain.
 However, the statewide methylmercury advisory for sensitive populations is in effect (one meal per week of predatory sportfish for the most sensitive populations).